getdirty75/asymetrics/src/articles/crudo-volta-python-syndicate.md

 **We started working on the documentary as soon as the first [Gqom Oh LP](https://gqomoh.bandcamp.com/album/gqom-oh-the-sound-of-durban) was released, and prepared the whole thing in just 2 weeks.**

 **[Woza Taxi](https://www.youtube.com/watch?v=xgHxtE4uzdY) (2017) garnered a lot of attention for something produced out of my bedroom!
 We got tons of coverage from [The Fader](https://www.thefader.com/2016/07/25/woza-taxi-documentary-gqom-oh-interview), [Mixmag](https://mixmag.net/read/watch-this-documentary-on-south-africas-new-gqom-scene-video-blog), [Fact](https://www.factmag.com/2016/09/22/gqom-oh-europe-and-asia-showcase/), etc.. and the documentary resonated well with white/ European audiences.
 It also worked quite well in South Africa where Gqom was completely dismissed from the main players.
-I was happy that it was so accessible and pivotal for the featured artists, who needed reperesentation.**
+I was happy that it was so accessible and pivotal for the featured artists, who needed representation.**

 ![](/img/hagan-2.jpg)